josh-works/javascript-exercises/halloween_party/README.md

-# Objects and Methods
+# Halloween Pary

+## Running Tests

-Run a test file by calling opening it in your browser.
-From this folder:
+To run a single test file call this command:

 ```bash
 $ open test/bag-test.html
 ```

-All the tests can be run by opening `test.html` in your browser:
+^ This will open up the file in the browser ^

+To run all the tests:

 ```bash
 $ open test.html